bottlepy/bottle/docs/deployment.rst

     run(server='cheroot', ...)   # Pure Python, runs everywhere
     run(server='gunicorn', ...)  # High performance

-Or using the ``bottle.py`` command line interface:
+Or using the ``bottle`` command line interface:

 .. code-block:: sh

-    ./bottle.py --server gunicorn [...] mymodule:app
+    python3 -m bottle --server gunicorn [...] mymodule:app

 For production deployments gunicorn_ is a really good choice.
-It comes with its own command line utility that supports a lot more options than ``bottle.py``.
+It comes with its own command line utility that supports a lot more options than bottle.
 Since :class:`Bottle` instances are WSGI applications, you can tell gunicorn_ (or any other WSGI server) to load your app instead of calling :func:`run` yourself:

 .. code-block:: sh